fejzo9/HairdressingFrontEnd/README.md

 - **React Router**: For handling navigation and routing within the app.

-- **Tailwind CSS**: For styling and ensuring a responsive, modern design.
+- **Bootstrap**: For styling and ensuring a responsive, modern design.

 - **Axios**: For handling HTTP requests to the backend (to be integrated).